PatrickKratsch/DAM_sleep_parameters/README.md

 ## DAM_sleep_parameters.R

 Once the output of `DAM_analysR` has been stored in a variable, this variable can be passed into `sleep_parameters`.
 The second input argument to `sleep_parameters` is the name of the Excel file that will be written by this function; this name needs to be in double quotes and end with the .xlsx file extension.
 This Excel file will be written into the working directory; its content is a table where each column indicates a separate channel and each row a different sleep parameter.
 Note that if only a subset of the 32 channels in a monitor is to be analysed, this can be specified in the third input argument to `sleep_parameters`; the default is channels 1 to 32.
 Moreover, the length of the experiment is set to 1440 min, but this can also be changed in the fourth input argument.
 Lastly, `sleep_parameters` can be run for data in light-dark, dark-light, light-light, and dark-dark; in case of light-dark and dark-light, the function will automatically extract the time of transition and use it for downstream calculations.
 If different photoperiods are to be run (such as 16L:8D), the user has to input the time of transition (theoretical transition) manually as the fifth input argument ('mytransition') to `sleep_parameters`: by default, the value is 721, which represents a theoretical 12:12 pattern.
 Altogether, there are 30 separate sleep parameters calculated by `DAM_sleep_parameters`, which are listed below.
-For further explanation of how they are calculated, please consult the R script directly:
+An example call of the function could be `DAM_sleep_parameters(<analysR_output>, '<filename.xlsx', channels = 5:18, days_in_minutes = 1440, mytransition = 481)`.
+The 30 sleep parameters are explained below:

   * `total_overall_sleep` shows the total sleep in minutes for each fly.

   * `total_bouts_overall` is the number of (*not* split into day and night phases) sleep bouts throughout the whole experiment.

   * `onset_first_max_overall_bout` is the time at which the first overall (no differentiation between light-on and light-off) maximum bout started.

   * `offset_first_max_overall_bout` is the time at which this first overall maximum bout ended.

   * `length_first_max_overall_bout` is the length of this/these overall maximum bout/s.

   * `number_of_max_overall_bouts` is the number of equally long maximum bouts overall.

   * `total_day_sleep` is the sum of minutes slept during the day.

   * `day_bout_number` is the number of day sleep bouts.

   * `onset_first_day` is the time point at which the first sleep bout during the day occurred.

   * `offset_first_day` is the time point at which the first sleep bout during the day ended.

   * `length_first_day_bout` is the length of the first day sleep bout.

   * `onset_first_max_day` is the time point at which the longest sleep bout during the day occurred.

   * `offset_first_max_day` is the time point at which the longest day sleep bout ended.